tonethar/IGME-430-Spring-2021/projects/project-1.md

 6)  It is okay to keep your API data in memory for this project (NB - we will be learning MongoDB for the next project).
 That does mean user added data will go away after each server reload. (roughly 30 minutes on Heroku)

-Static files (such as HTML, CSS, Client JS, Images, Videos, etc) should be delivered from the server.
+7) Static files (such as HTML, CSS, Client JS, Images, Videos, etc) must be delivered from your server

-Direct calls to GET requests should work correctly.
-As in: going straight to the Ajax URL in the browser (including parameters).
+8) Direct calls to GET requests must work correctly.
+As in: going straight to the Ajax URL in the browser, or with Postman

 <hr>